Katalyst99/Algo-in-C/README.md

 ## 40.Amicable Pairs:
 * This algorithm is important in several real-world applications.
 In cryptography, amicable pairs can be used to generate keys for encryption and decryption algos such as RSA.

+## 41.Deepcopy Algorithm:
+* This algorithm is important in several real-world applications.
+In web development to clone objects that contain data fetched from APIs or databases.
+This can help prevent errors caused by accidentally modifying the original data.